VictorGVC/VictorGVC/README.md

     name: 'Victor Costa',
     gratestQuality: 'Critical thinking and problem solving skills'
     skills: ['Java', 'Spring Boot', 'SQL'],
-    achievements: 'Led a development team in creating and optimizing microservices for enhanced performance, thereby
+    achievement: 'Led a development team in creating and optimizing microservices for enhanced performance, thereby
-        bolstering the autonomy of each individual service.'
+        bolstering the autonomy of each individual service' }
-}

 const company = {